nwams/Number_Prettifier/README.md

 Write tested code that accepts a numeric type and returns a truncated, "prettified" string version.
 The prettified version should include one number after the decimal when the truncated number is not an integer.
 It should prettify numbers greater than 6 digits and support millions, billions and trillions.
+This creates a more "human readable" format.

 **Examples**:
 ```